joseph-hurtado/pen-of-midas/README.md

 be used in a broad swath of cases.
 This library implements the keccak SHA3, ECRecover, and a signature validator without the need for an RPC/IPC client.

+### The Java Ethereum ecosystem is difficult to navigate from Clojure

+I've dug through several existing Ethereum Java implementations, but many were large, incomplete, required a `geth` client, or were difficult to integrate.
+I wanted a tool to effectively verify signatures without headaches and minimal fuss.

 ### Practically, it's about DevOps

 For smaller projects and demos, deploying both an app *and* the go-ethereum node starts getting expensive.
 This removes some of the headache for back-end developers and Ops when a small library will suffice.

-### The Java Ethereum ecosystem is difficult to navigate from Clojure

-I've dug through several existing Ethereum Java implementations, but many were large, incomplete, required a `geth` client, or were difficult to integrate.
-This gives you all the tools you need to effectively verify signatures without headaches.

 ## Usage